Harry Charsley: Mansfield Town

-On 17 January 2020, Charlsey joined League Two club Mansfield Town on a deal until the end of the season.
+On 17 January 2020, Charsley joined League Two club Mansfield Town on a deal until the end of the season.
 He featured nine times in the second half of the 2019–20 season, which was ended early due to the COVID-19 pandemic in England with Graham Coughlan's side finishing in 21st-place on points per game.
 On 5 February 2021, Charsley signed a new 18-month contract with the club.
 He made 48 appearances in the 2020–21 campaign, scoring five goals, as Mansfield posted a 16th-place finish.
 On 15 January 2022, he scored both goals in a 2–0 victory over Walsall.

 In total, he scored seven goals and provided eight assists in 77 appearances for the "Stags".
 Reflecting on the decision to let him leave the club, manager Nigel Clough said that "it would have been very, very selfish" to insist that he stay at Field Mill when he could not guarantee him much playing time.